This is an advanced topic. Most users won't ever need to know anything about the page life cycle.

 With this approach, all the difficult, ugly issues related to multi-threading go by the wayside.
 Instead, familiar, simple coding practices (using ordinary methods and fields) can be used.

-As with component rendering, you have the ability to make your components "aware" of these events by identifying methods to be invoked.
+As with component rendering, you have the ability to make your components "aware" of these events by telling Tapestry what methods to invoke for each.

 Page life cycle methods should take no parameters and return void.